GunnWATT/watt/README.md

 repository is a monorepo containing nested node packages managed via npm `workspaces` and TypeScript `paths`.
 Within the repository,

-`/client` houses WATT's frontend, built with Vite and React.
+`/client` houses WATT's web frontend, built with Vite and React, and the native desktop app, bundled with Tauri.

 `/functions` houses WATT's Firebase Functions backend.